lucidrains/DALLE2-pytorch/README.md

 Although there is the possibility they are using an unreleased, more powerful CLIP, you can use one of the released ones, if you do not wish to train your own CLIP from scratch.
 This will also allow the community to more quickly validate the conclusions of the paper.

-First you'll need to install <a href="https://github.com/openai/CLIP#usage">the prerequisites</a>

-Then to use a pretrained OpenAI CLIP, simply import `OpenAIClipAdapter` and pass it into the `DiffusionPrior` or `Decoder` like so
+To use a pretrained OpenAI CLIP, simply import `OpenAIClipAdapter` and pass it into the `DiffusionPrior` or `Decoder` like so

 ```python
 import torch